MatijaSi/Welmish-Woundikins/README.md

 ### Installation:
 You will need to have one of the newer versions of Ruby installed and maybe the curses gem.

-Put all files into one directory.
-Then run in terminal: ruby main.rb
+Clone it and run in terminal: ruby main.rb

 It should work on Linux (and other *nixes), however if it doesn't, make sure you have ncurses installed.
 If you have Windows, good luck (maybe try cygwin?).
 It was only tested on linux.